Delaware LLC | How to Start | Advantages | Operating Agreements

 - Each member enjoys Limited Liability, as compared to the risk of unlimited liability that general partners must face in a partnership.

-- Unlike limited partners, Delaware LLC owners may participate in company management without fear of losing their protected, limited liability status.
+- Unlike limited partners, LLC owners may participate in company management without fear of losing their protected, limited liability status.

-- Delaware LLC members may be able to avoid the I.R.S. passive-loss limitations and take federal income tax deductions for losses caused by the business – a benefit often unavailable to limited partners.
+- LLC members may be able to avoid the I.R.S. passive-loss limitations and take federal income tax deductions for losses caused by the business – a benefit often unavailable to limited partners.

-- An Delaware LLC owner may obtain additional tax advantages from a special “step-up” option, previously available only to partnerships, under Section 754 of the Internal Revenue Code.
+- An LLC owner may obtain additional tax advantages from a special “step-up” option, previously available only to partnerships, under Section 754 of the Internal Revenue Code.

 - In Delaware, “S-Corporation” is a tax status, not an Entity Type.
 In fact, an LLC can be taxed as an “S-Corporation”.